Community Calendar - Galion Inquirer

 City Council meets April 12

-Galion City Council will conduct its regular meeting at 7 p.m. on Tuesday, March 22 in Council Chambers at the Municipal Building, 301 Harding Way East.
+Galion City Council will conduct its regular meeting at 7 p.m. in Council Chambers at the Municipal Building, 301 Harding Way East.
 For information, go to the city’s website galion.city or contact the clerk of council at 419-468-9557.
 The meeting will be livestreamed on The City of Galion Facebook page.

 Galion council committee will meet at 7 p.m. on Thursday in Council Chambers at the Municipal Building, 301 Harding Way East.